davismj/davismj.github.io/_posts/2017-9-1-easy-dialog.md

   > .modal-content {

-    // I used flex in order to enable the body element to fill up as much of
+    // I use flex in order to enable the body element to fill up as much of
     // the modal window space as possible.
     display: flex;
     flex-direction: column;

-    // I added some sizing properties to match what I need in my application
+    // I add some sizing properties to match what I need in my application
     width: 50vw;
     min-height: 20vh;
     margin: 20vh auto;